-This article is about how to overthrow a grizzly bear in a smaller environment such as a walk-in cooler, or inside a submarine.
+This post is about how to overthrow a grizzly bear in a smaller environment such as a walk-in cooler, or inside a submarine.
 Our tips will allow you to triumph over bears in two common survival scenarios.

-As usual, we have summarized the high points of a meticulously researched but otherwise tiresome post in a pleasant series of FAQs.
+As usual, we have summarized the high points of a meticulously researched but otherwise tiresome article into a pleasant series of FAQs.

 Q: “I’ve never encountered a grizzly bear inside a walk-in cooler before, is this a common occurrence?”